- About Lung Cancer

-Lung cancer treatment is changing, thanks to research in prevention, early detection, and treatment.
-Recent advances in science and medicine include new ways to operate on lung cancer, improvements in radiation techniques, and the approval of new therapies that target a specific feature of the cancer.
+Lung cancer treatment is changing, thanks to research in prevention, early detection and treatment.
+Recent advances include new ways to operate on lung cancer, improvements in radiation techniques and the approval of new therapies that target a specific feature of the cancer and activate the immune system against the cancer.
 These are some of the current major areas of research in lung cancer:

-While much research is focusing on developing novel approaches to lung cancer treatment in the form of targeted therapies and therapeutic vaccines, there is still research into new chemotherapies, or improvements on existing chemotherapies.
+While much research is focusing on developing novel approaches to lung cancer treatment in the form of targeted therapies and immunotherapies, research is ongoing into new chemotherapies or improvements on existing chemotherapies.

 While several drugs have been approved for use or are commonly used as maintenance therapy, oncologists do not fully agree on whether it is always the best option.
 Research is continuing to test maintenance therapies in an effort to better identify patients who will benefit from them.